anyaevostinar/anyaevostinar.github.io/classes/257-w26/prep-flask.md

 ---

 ## Overview
 In this course, we'll use a Python module called Flask to build our websites.
-Today's prep gets you started understanding what Flask is and getting Flask installed so that you can focus on coding in class.
-If you run into difficulties with installation, please reach out asap!
+Today's prep gets you started understanding what Flask is and you should make sure that you have Flask installed (which you hopefully did through the [venv guide](venv-guide) at the start of the term).

 ## Basic Learning Objectives
 Before class, you should be able to:
 * Explain what Flask is
 * Explain what a web framework is
 * Describe the tasks that a web framework like Flask carries out
-* Have Flask installed on your personal machine
+* Be sure you have Flask installed on your machine

 ## Advanced Learning Objectives
 After class, you should be able to: